tdicola/pi-catlaser/README.md

 *	Two [servos](http://www.adafruit.com/products/169) glued to each other at a right angle.
 One servo controls rotation left/right and the other controls rotation up/down.
 See the image below:

 	<a href="http://imgur.com/DTGnc2f" title="Mobile Upload"><img src="http://i.imgur.com/DTGnc2fs.jpg" title="Hosted by imgur.com" alt="Mobile Upload"/></a>

+	Make sure the servos are aimed at roughly the same angle as the camera (to reduce the error between clicking and aiming the laser).

 *	Laser diode glued to the servo.
 You can [buy one](http://www.adafruit.com/products/1054) or scavenge one from a laser pointer (what I chose to do).